BA (Hons) Social Work

 The course recognises that social issues become problems when social processes and institutions fail to meet the needs of individuals, groups and communities.
 Personal experience cannot be separated from the social, political and economic context in which social work is practised.

 In our teaching, we provide opportunities for students to develop an enquiring, analytical and creative approach to working with a range of people.
 The programme will build graduate knowledge and skills to study systematically and independently at degree level.
-The programme will support students to develop their theoretical understanding and ability to critically evaluate research evidence, which forms the foundation of effective Social Work practice.
+The programme will support students to develop their theoretical understanding and ability to critically evaluate research evidence, which forms the foundation of effective social work practice.

 To study for this degree apprenticeship students will need to exhibit the following skills and behaviours: